TimSimpson/mrst/README.rst

 Section headers
 ~~~~~~~~~~~~~~~

 When parsing C++ files it's sometimes necessary to tell the C++ to rst generator what section header the incoming dumped rst should be nested under.
-The expected order of the section headers can be found in the `HEADERS` var defined in cpp_rst.py.
+The expected order of the section headers can be found in the `HEADERS` var defined in cpp_rst.py (note: Sphinx lets you use an arbitrary order, but you have to use the same order mrst uses in order to chnage the section headers found in C++ files).

 Let's say you want to the documentation in a header file to appear under an existing section header in your rst file.
 You'd do this: